dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 After the Call node is fully morphed the LateArgs list will contain the arguments passed in registers as well as additional ones for `m_needPlace` marked arguments whenever we have a nested call for a stack based argument.
-When `m_needTmp` is true the LateArg will be a LclVar that was created to evaluate the arg (single-def/single-use).
-When `m_needTmp` is false the LateArg can be an arbitrary expression tree.
+When `m_evaluateEarly` is true the LateArg will be a LclVar that was created to evaluate the arg (single-def/single-use) or a simple invariant tree.
+When `m_evaluateEarly` is false the LateArg can be an arbitrary expression tree.